MCarbono/ccca/README.md

 <a id="About"></a>
 ## About

-This is a basic e-commerce api project created to practice the concepts about clean architecture, ports and adapters, event-driven architecture and domain driven design.
+This is a basic e-commerce api project created to practice the concepts about clean architecture, ports and adapters, event-driven architecture, CQRS and domain driven design.
 This code was developed based in the course called "Clean Code e Clean Architecture"(https://app.branas.io/clean-code-e-clean-architecture).
 The project contains four microservices (catalog, checkout, freight and stock) and a shared folder that has abstractions from libraries that is used by more than one microservice.

 ---
 <a id="Technologies"></a>